DivineUX23/DivineUX23/README.md

 - 👋 Hi, I’m @DivineUX23
 - 👑 I believe Africa will create products that'll solves global problems...
-"By Africa in Africa and for the WORLD."
+"In Africa, by Africans & for the WORLD."
 - 👀 I’m interested in Blockchain developmet and Quantum computing.
 - 🌱 I’m currently learning Sofware engineering.
 - 💞️ I’m looking to collaborate on projects that solves complex problems.